huangc28/create-node-server/readme.md

 # Create node server

 Waste no time on setting up babel, various presets, expressjs, typescript...etc.
-Start developing your server side code fast.
+Start developing your server side code with above tools with a command.

 I found myself recreating the same server side framework repetitively every time I try to start a new project. **create-node-server** integrates the most common tools you'll need for development.
 Just dive into the development straigh ahead.

+This tool has the minimum setup to start a project with babel transpiling, eslint and jest.

+# What stack are embedded?

+- babel
+- expressjs
+- eslint (WIP)
+- jest (WIP)
+- typescript (WIP)

-## Early stage!
+## Early stage notify!

 This project is in it's early stage.
 Much of the work are left to be done.
 PRs and suggestions are welcomed!!